AndrewWPhillips/andrewwphillips.github.io/_drafts/2023-08-13-go-ref-types.md

 **C++**

 C++ is (effectively) a superset of C, so it has pointers.
 However, to facilitate other features that were added to C++ it also added reference types.
 A reference type is just an alias to an existing variable.
-Internally it's a pointer, but you can't have a null reference, and you don't need to use the * operator to use the value.
+Internally it's a pointer to an actual value -- so you can't have a null reference, and you don't need to use the * operator to use the value.

 </details>
 <!--****************************-->